-This manual entitled, General Description and Study Management, is one of a series of protocols and manuals of operation for the Atherosclerosis Risk in Communities (ARIC) Study.
-The complexity of the ARIC Study requires that a sizeable number of procedures be described, thus this rather extensive set of materials has been organized into the set of manuals listed below.
+This manual, entitled General Description and Study Management, Version 2 (covering visits 3 and 4) is one of a series of protocols and manuals of operation for the Atherosclerosis Risk in Communities (ARIC) Study.
+The complexity of the ARIC Study requires that a sizeable number of procedures be described, thus this rather extensive list of materials has been organized into the set of manuals listed below.
 Manual 1 provides the background, organization, and general objectives of the ARIC Study.
 Manuals 2 and 3 describe the operation of the Cohort and Surveillance Components of the study.
-Detailed Manuals of Operation for specific procedures, including reading centers and central laboratories, make up Manuals 4 through 11.
-Manual 12 on Quality Assurance contains a general description of the study's approach to quality assurance as well as specific protocols for each of the study procedures.
+Detailed Manuals of Operation for specific procedures, including those of reading centers and central laboratories, make up Manuals 4 through 11 and 13 through 15.
+Manual 12 on Quality Assurance contains a general description of the study's approach to quality assurance as well as the details for quality control for the different study procedures.